softprops/iso8601/README.md

     }

-Once parsed, this library stores a representation of the the time in an intermediate type, `iso8601.DateTime` which can then be used to resolve an application specific representation of time.
+Once parsed, this library stores a representation of the time in an intermediate type, `iso8601.DateTime` which can then be used to resolve an application specific representation of time.
 Out of the box this library provides a conversion to the `java.util.Calendar`.